hwhitehead/hwhitehead.github.io/_pages/visuals.md

 </video>

 ## 3D Temperature Contours for Adiabatic Binary Formation
 Isotemperature contours for an interaction between two black holes, for a 3D adiabatic mixture of gas and radiation.
 Close encounters harden the binary and result in strong injections of thermal energy to the circum-binary region.
-Parent paper currently in final prep.

 <video width="1000" height="1000" controls loop="" muted= "" autoplay ="">
     <source src="http://hwhitehead.github.io/images/3d_collision.mp4">